Older History, Family Crest & Coats of Arms

 Another 46 words (3 lines of text) are included under the topic Early Older Notables in all our PDF Extended History products and printed products wherever possible.

-Older Settlers in United States in the 17th Century
+Older Settlers in West Indies in the 17th Century

 - Rich Older, aged 24, who arrived in St Christopher in 1635